Southwest, American delays hint at hard summer for travelers

 Travelers are posting photos of long airport lines and describing painful flights.

-"It was ridiculously crowded," Tracey Milligan said of airports after a round trip from her New Jersey home to Miami this week.
+“It was ridiculously crowded,” Tracey Milligan said of airports after a round trip from her New Jersey home to Miami last week.

 Milligan and her 6-year-old daughter endured hours-long delays on both legs of the trip.
 Before the flight to Florida, she said, JetBlue agents first told passengers there was a discrepancy with the plane's weight, then they were missing three crew members because the airline was short-staffed, then there was a weather delay.